Why is the SF SPCA focusing on the puppy mill problem?

 Small companion animals (hamsters, gerbils, chinchillas, mice, rats, guinea pigs, hedgehogs, bunnies, etc.) sold in pet stores and online are almost always from animal mills.
 These small animals have an extremely high euthanasia rate.
 If you are thinking of adopting a “small”, we strongly encourage you to visit San Francisco Animal Care and Control to adopt one – rather than perpetuating their breeding in animal mills.
 And also consider boycotting stores that sell these pocket pets.

-In what ways are puppy mill websites deceptive?
+In what ways are puppy mills websites deceptive?

 Puppy mill websites will obviously not show you the realities.
 They will show you the cutest puppy frolicking in the grass, not the puppy’s mother covered in feces and ticks.
 They will use phrases such as “from our family to yours” or “our puppies are hand-raised on a farm”.
 They will also co-opt the word “adoption” and sometimes will pose as a rescue group, which is why you should never buy or adopt a dog from a facility that you haven’t personally visited – responsible breeders and legitimate rescues will insist that you visit them.
 Finally, animal mills will use celebrity endorsements and customer testimonials to make you feel comfortable with your decision.
 Don’t be duped!